 Ethiopia is placed in the yellow category for the CSE indicator.
-Policies directly support providing some form of sexuality education, and indicate that the development of a more robust curriculum is in the conception phase.
+Policies directly support providing some form of sexuality education and indicate that the development of a more robust curriculum is a priority for the country.

-Policy mentions three service-delivery elements of the High-Impact Practices in Family Planning (HIPs) recommendations for adolescent-friendly contraceptive services.
+Policy mentions three service-delivery elements of the HIPs recommendations for adolescent-friendly contraceptive services.

-- Provider training.
+- · Provider training.

-- Confidentiality and privacy.
+- · Confidentiality and privacy.

 - Free or reduced cost.